Safety Razor vs Cartridge Razor – Which Is Best For You?

 Ease of shaving……

-There is a learning curve to get through when adjusting to safety razors some guys do struggle with.
+There is a learning curve to get through when adjusting to safety razors, which some guys struggle with.

 Shaving Irritations